Why China's attempt to woo the world with vaccines backfires | ExBulletin

 Hundreds of millions of doses have been shipped overseas after being sold in 28 countries and distributed free of charge to more than 60 poorer or strategically important locations in an attempt to fill supply gaps around the world.

-This vaccine diplomacy Beijing called the Sanitary Silk Road is a key part of the Communist regime’s propaganda campaign after its initial cover-ups ignited the pandemic and amid growing global suspicion about the virus’s true origins.
+This vaccine diplomacy – referred to by Beijing as the Health Silk Road – is a key part of the Communist regime’s propaganda campaign after its initial cover-ups ignited the pandemic and amid growing global suspicion about the virus’s true origins .

 Chile used a Chinese vaccine in one of the fastest vaccination campaigns in the world, but then saw a strange increase in Covid cases.
 In the UAE, some recipients had to receive a third injection after two of them were found to deliver insufficient immunity.